 - To remain in regular standing and to graduate, students must maintain the minimum GPA (on a 4.00 system) required below: - 1.
-The MAT/MA: a minimum GPA of 3.00 in all courses for the degree and in all courses applied to the major/emphasis. - 2.
-The EdS: a minimum GPA of 3.20 in all post-master's courses for the degree and in all courses applied to the major/emphasis. - The EdD/PhD: a minimum GPA of 3.30 in all post-master's courses (or post-specialist courses if EdS was received before admission to the doctoral program) for the degree and in all courses applied to the major/emphasis. - Students whose cumulative GPA drops below the minimum in any given semester are placed on academic probation.
-Such students must work with their advisor to develop a schedule of courses that ensures raising the cumulative GPA above the required minimum in a timely manner (normally the following semester).
+The MAT/MA: a minimum GPA of 3.00 in all courses for the degree and in all courses applied to the major/emphasis. - The EdS: a minimum GPA of 3.20 in all post-master's courses for the degree and in all courses applied to the major/emphasis.

+- 3. The EdD/PhD: a minimum GPA of 3.30 in all post-master's courses (or post-specialist courses if EdS was received before admission to the doctoral program) for the degree and in all courses applied to the major/emphasis. - Students whose cumulative GPA drops below the minimum in any given semester are placed on academic probation.
+Such students must work with their advisors to develop a schedule of courses that ensures raising the cumulative GPA above the required minimum in a timely manner (normally the following semester).
 The Graduate Programs Office must approve the plan.
 Students who fail to meet the terms of such a plan are asked to withdraw. - No grade of D or F or U may count toward a degree.
 Courses with a grade less than a B- do not count toward the major or emphasis. - If a student receives an unsatisfactory grade (normally a D or F), the course may be repeated once.
-However, both the original grade and the repeated grade are used in computing the GPA. - Any student who receives a grade below B- (including U) in more than four courses in an MA program and in more than three courses (in addition to the four from the MA) in an EdS/EdD/PhD program is asked to withdraw. - Students may not apply credits earned by examination toward a graduate degree. - Candidates for the MA degree must pass comprehensive examinations and (if thesis option is chosen) formally defend a master's thesis.
+The credits and quality points earned in the most recent course will be used to calculate the GPA.
+Course grades may be replaced only by grades for course work repeated on campus. - Any student who receives a grade below B- (including U) in more than four courses in an MA program and in more than three courses (in addition to the four from the MA) in an EdS/EdD/PhD program is asked to withdraw. - Students may not apply credits earned by examination toward a graduate degree. - Candidates for the MA degree must pass comprehensive examinations and (if thesis option is chosen) formally defend a master's thesis.
 Candidates for EdS degrees must pass comprehensive examinations.
 Candidates for PhD/EdD degrees must pass comprehensive examinations and formally defend a dissertation.